 Tony’s grand daughter was kept amused with tons of toys spread all over the place and if it’d been my front room I would defiantly thought I had been burgled.
 She is such a little smasher!

-There were some pretty amazing vehicles and I had a soft spot for an MG T series that had a fuel tank vertically mounted and the rear, outside of the the car in front of the spare wheel.
+There were some pretty amazing vehicles and I had a soft spot for an MG T series that had a fuel tank vertically mounted at the rear, outside the car in front of the spare wheel.
 There was also a Volvo P1800 very similar to the one that won runner up at the Grand Old Timer Rally in August, but this time in grey with a lot more bright work.

 The star of the show, however, really had to be the setting and the photo really does not do it justice as a lot of the cars were out of view.
 The cost of entry was not exorbitant either at £4 (£5 on the gate) and an ice cream on the balcony of the 1st floor cafe gave a great panorama of the site, the channel and all the cars.
-Sue had “legged” it from the balcony with her Magnum as she was attracting the attention of some envious wasps eager to share her vanilla double chip calorie fest of an ice cream.
+Sue had “legged” it from the balcony with her Magnum as she was attracting the attention of some envious wasps eager to share her vanilla double choc chip calorie fest of an ice cream.

 I can easily see this show becoming very popular in the future and as stated there is easily enough room for over 300 cars here.
 I have to admit this was one of the better shows I have been to and weather permitting will definitely return to.
 The nice touch at the end of the day was the prize giving with a really well crafted trophy for the judge’s decision of best in show.
 As shows go this was a good day out made better with partners being there and all having a good time as well.